 Nicaragua is where nature, history, and architecture tell fascinating tales.
 A revolutionary past, two of the oldest colonial towns in Central America, and plenty of unique and rich landscapes and wildlife make Nicaragua a destination not to be missed.

 Flights: Flights from Los Angeles to Managua are less than 7 hours and 7 hours from San Francisco.

 Where else can you experience magnificent ruins, colorful colonial cities, indigenous markets and an extraordinary lake surrounded by volcanoes in just one week?
 Welcome to Guatemala, where tradition and history come alive.

-Antigua, Guatemala’s capital, was once the most important city in Central America, and the old colonial buildings have been restored to their former glory.
+Antigua is one of the prettiest cities in Central America, and the old colonial buildings have been restored to their former glory.
 While here, you’ll find no shortage of history, culture, craft and coffee.
 You won’t want to miss visiting the glorious Lake Atitlan, formed in a massive volcanic crater, either.
 And let’s not forget about Tikal, one of the region’s most magnificent Maya ruins, which is worth at least a day of your time.

 Flights: Flights from Los Angeles to Guatemala City are around 5 hours and less than 7 hours from San Francisco.